maxnyla/muffin-tastic/TESTING.md

 ## Code validation <a name="codeval"></a>

-I ran all my code through the  [W3C Markup Validation Service](https://validator.w3.org), the [CSS Validation Service](https://jigsaw.w3.org/css-validator) and the [PEP8 Validation] (http://pep8online.com/).
+I ran all my code through the various relevant validators:

+The [W3C Markup Validation Service](https://validator.w3.org) for my HTML code,

+the [CSS Validation Service](https://jigsaw.w3.org/css-validator) for the CSS code

+and the [PEP8 Validation](http://pep8online.com/) for the Python code.

 The CSS validator resulted in three errors: one invalid font-weight value which was 350 and I changed to 300 as a result of the validator, and two incorrect font styling options for the muffin card names that I had set to incorrectly use emphasize.
 Since these were not being applied as they were incorrect, I simply removed them from my code